GDRDABARERA/CustomHandlerToAuthorizeFromCookieNHeader/README.md

            <handler class="org.wso2.custom.authenticator.handler.CustomAPIAuthenticationHandler"/>
           ......

 4) Restart the APIM.

-You should now try the API with harlf header and half cookie
+5) How to test? - You should now try by sending second part of the access token as a refID header parameter in the request.